Cold Weather Gear that’ll Get You Outside More this Winter

 I can’t even begin to narrow down the options for jackets and coats for our winters.
 My recommendation is to buy quality—not from Walmart or Target.

-You’ll always be good to go with the big brands like The North Face, Columbia, Marmot and Patagonia.
-But there are other brands with comparable quality: Duluth Trading Company, LL Bean, Lands End, Storm Creek (which is a local company!) and Carhartt.
+You’ll always be good to go with the big brands like The North Face, Columbia, Marmot, adidas and Patagonia.
+But there are other brands with comparable quality: Duluth Trading Company, LL Bean, Lands End, Storm Creek (a local company) and Carhartt.

-Everyone starts putting their stock on sale around Thanksgiving, and start to clearance a lot of it out starting right after Christmas and into January.
+Everyone starts putting their stock on sale around Thanksgiving, and starts to clearance a lot of it out starting right after Christmas and into January.

 So while you can break the bank outfitting yourself with good cold weather gear, you don’t have to!